 Poignancy got over-played.
 All the emotional buttons had been pressed, the dial on moving the audience to tears was set to high and then cranked up some more.
-And what could have, and should have, stayed tragic, slid into the banal.
-Already laid on thick and tugging at the heartstrings, the lingering shot of a child’s toy abandoned at the water’s edge became the rather unnecessary and unwelcome cherry on top.
+And what could have, and should have stayed tragic, slid into the banal.
+Loss driven home and topped off with the lingering shot of a child’s toy abandoned at the water’s edge.

 Don’t get me wrong, I enjoy a film all the more if it makes me feel emotional.
 And I’m easily moved, so much so, that sometimes, it’s just the fact of being with others, be it in a theatre, cinema or concert space, sharing the experience of watching a play or film or hearing music performed, that finds me holding back tears.